 If the object is very small the affected individual can try to gently shake it out.
 Pulling the back of the ear (the pinna) gently toward the back of the head straightens out the ear canal and the foreign body may roll or slide out with a gentle shake of the ear.
 Do not strike the affected person's head on the opposite side to try to dislodge the foreign object.

-If the foreign object is deeper in the ear than be seen, a qualified medical professional should remove it.
-Do not stick anything into the ear to remove objects yourself, as you may push it in further and cause damage or rupture of the eardrum or scratch the skin of the ear canal.
+If the foreign object is deeper in the ear than can be seen with the naked eye, a qualified medical professional should remove it.
+Do not stick anything into the ear to remove an object yourself, as you may push it in further and cause damage or rupture of the eardrum or scratch the skin of the ear canal.

 At the doctor's office or in the emergency room the foreign object can be removed using several techniques.

 - Modified tweezers or forceps can be used to reach in and grab the object with the help of an otoscope so important structures are not damaged.